 Transportation in Cherry Springs State Park

-Getting to Cherry Springs State Park is pretty straightforward, as it's about one of the few things out this far.
+Getting to Cherry Springs State Park is pretty straightforward, as it is about one of the few things out this far.
 Be prepared for a decent drive and a bit of an elevation climb.
-Once you've turned off of PA-44 in Potter County, you'll be met with unpaved roads, either leading to public parking or to the campgrounds.
-All roads to the campgrounds are one way, only.
+Once you have turned off of PA-44 in Potter County, you will be met with unpaved roads, either leading to public parking or to the campgrounds.
+All roads to the campgrounds are one way only.

 Campgrounds and parking in Cherry Springs State Park

 Cherry Springs State Park hosts a rustic campground with 30 sites that are available for reservation.
 While reservations are not required for all sites, coming with a rig means you are going to want to be sure you will have adequate space to park it.
 With only 30 sites, it is a good idea not to rely on the few first-come, first-served spots.
 This is a popular destination during peak seasons of May through September, when families and astronomy enthusiasts flock to the fields to get a good view of the night sky.
 Tucked away, far up in the Pennsylvania woods, the campgrounds are quiet and serene.
 There is not much by way of attractions out here, meaning the people who are here often share the same goal - to enjoy nature at its finest.

 Rustic means you will not have any hookups for water, electric, or sewer.
 However, all sites include a fire ring, picnic table, and a lantern hanger, and you can find several potable water spigots and vault toilets around the park.
 There is also a dump station to drop by on your way out.
 All roads through the campgrounds are marked as one way and you can expect a bumpier ride, as the paths are not paved.
 However, roads are still level and easy to navigate.
 While a popular destination for all sorts of folk of Pennsylvania and beyond, the campground does not allow for furry additions to the family to join in on the fun.
 In short - pets are not allowed.